Skip to main content

 5

-To help Google understand your business, let them know your industry category and business size, then click the Next button.
+To help Google "get to know" your shop, let them know your business's industry category and size.
+Then, click "Next."

 6